 If you would like to receive our monthly newsletter containing details of upcoming workshops, casting calls, guest teachers, show listings, ticket discounts, improv news and what’s going on in the impro scene please enter your email above.
 You’ll receive one email a month, only from Hoopla.

-6 week beginners courses to learn the core skills of improvised comedy.
-Hoopla offer one of the most fun, friendly, sociable and stress-free environments to learn improvisation in the UK.
+8 week beginners courses to learn the core skills of improvised comedy.
+Hoopla offer one of the most fun and friendly environments to learn improvisation in the UK.
 Complete beginners are welcome.
 You don’t need any drama, acting, comedy or impro experience whatsoever.
 You don’t have to be clever, fast or funny either!
 Hoopla create a friendly, fun and supportive atmosphere in workshops where people are free to play and be themselves.
 Impro is not the same as stand-up; you're not alone on stage and it's not about telling jokes.
 It's about working together as a team with other improvisers to spontaneously create group stories, scenes & sketches.
-Over a course of 6 weekly workshops you’ll progress as a team while learning core improvisation skills like Spontaneity, Listening, Yes And, Character, Scenes, Story and having fun with improvisation.
+Over a course of 8 weekly workshops you’ll progress as a team while learning core improvisation skills like Spontaneity, Listening, Yes And, Character, Scenes, Story and having fun with improvisation.

 Beginners Improv Course